 Carbohydrates are restricted to fibrous vegetables only with no, milk or starchy vegetables and, of course, no junk food.
-Some fruits can be eaten e.g avocado, olives, berries .
-Eating fatty cuts of meat over lean varieties is preferred and to cook with butter and oils.
+Some fruits can be eaten e.g avocado, olives, berries.
+Eating fatty cuts of meat over lean varieties is preferred and to cook with butter, ghee and oils.

 Ketogenic Diet Requirements

-The Standard Ketogenic Diet typically requires around 20-40 grams of net carbs a day all depending on individual needs and for the majority of people, it is the best approach.
+The standard ketogenic diet typically requires around 20-50 grams of net carbs a day all depending on individual needs and for the majority of people, it is the best approach.

 You could say the keto diet is aimed towards people who are mostly sedentary or do a little exercise.

 On a ketogenic diet, carbohydrates are severely restricted so it may not appeal to someone who works out regularly at a high intensity or does intense weight training several times a week.